SweetlyBossy/FED2-PE2-SaraAl/README.md

 - VITE_API_BASE_URL="[https://v2.api.noroff.dev]
 - VITE_API_KEY="47d984a7-a889-4088-ab5f-c3b321e439d9"
+- This is implemented into Netlify.
+Added here for local use also, due to grading.

 Testing & Validation
 This project has been rigorously tested against the PE2 user stories and validated using industry-standard tools to ensure maximum performance and accessibility: